 After 2 or 3 months, follow up with your semen specimen for analysis as outlined below.
 Continue birth control until our doctors review your test results.
 Call 3 days after your test to ensure we have received the results.

 Please abstain from having sex or ejaculating for two days before you collect your specimen.
 Call the lab of your choice 2 weeks in advance and book your test (tell them you want a post vasectomy semen analysis).

 While you can bring your specimen to any medical laboratory, please call the lab of your choice 2 weeks in advance to confirm they can accept your semen analysis (they may send you to a different lab).
 All labs should accept any of the lab sheets that we will provide for you.
 When dropping off your sample, you must bring your lab forms with you or they will not accept your sample.

 Collect the semen by masturbating directly into a sealed, sterile specimen container.
 If you lose a portion of the semen, throw the container out and collect your specimen at another time.
 If you’ve misplaced the container, please get another one – ask for a urine analysis container.
 Please do not use any other type of container.

 Drop it off

 Close the container tightly.
 Label it with your first and last name, date of birth, plus the date and time you produced the sample.
 Deliver your specimen to the laboratory immediately (within 1 hour) after collection, keeping the container warm in your pocket or next to your body en route.

 Three days after dropping off your specimen, please call us to ensure we have the results.
-If you purchased our Premium Package, we will be able to discuss the results with you over the phone.
+If you purchased our Comfort Package, we will be able to discuss the results with you over the phone.
 Otherwise, you will need to book an appointment to come in and review your results.